 Explore the Louvre today, a museum so large it would take at least three weeks to even glimpse all its treasures.
 Break into small groups to explore the most famous parts of the museum and come face to face with Leonardo's masterpiece, Mona Lisa.

 Learn from a local artist during an art workshop in the Montmartre area.
 Make your own masterpiece in this unique setting—once home to artists such as Pablo Picasso and Vincent van Gogh.

 Climb the steps to reach the second-highest point in Paris, the Sacre-Coeur Basilica, and take in the stunning views.

 Get ready for a full day of adventure and fun at Disneyland Paris!
 Enjoy the surprising European feel of this fun theme park.

 Enjoy some time to reflect on your last evening in Paris.

-Depart from Paris for the United States
+Depart Paris for the United States.

 Note: Highlights featured represent past programs.
 Your program may differ slightly in some areas due to scheduling conflicts, unforeseen changes, and the arrival of new opportunities.
 Your program's schedule of activities will be provided as confirmed, closer to actual travel.